 Video, image and VR rendering services

 Content Delivery Networks (CDNs) use a server infrastructure where servers are located in different geographies to ensure smooth delivery of content.
 The servers behind the CDN stores and transfers content including video and images over network.
-Using caching, CDNs ensure that content needed in a given region does not need to come all the way from the original server but instead gets served from the nearest CDN due to cache.
+Using caching, CDNs ensure that content needed in a given region does not need to come all the way from the original server but instead gets served from the nearest CDN due to the cache.

 The technical way in which the computer fetches reads and finally delivers content on a user's content as video is called video rendering and the computer GPU utilizes a lot of processing power to processes graphics.

 CDNs are used by online video platforms or video hosting platforms that offer storage, streaming, analytics and security to enterprises and individuals that want to stream live or hosted content on their websites or app or other devices.
 Apart from free consumer-grade platforms, dedicated professional platforms offer easy-to-use solutions, feature-rich plans, CDN access, tech support and much more.
-Most of modern video hosting services utilize cloud-based video management.
-Most vendors use 3rd party hardware leased from server giants such as Amazon, Microsoft and others.
+Most modern video hosting services utilize cloud-based video management.
+Most vendors use 3rd party hardware leased from server giants such as Amazon, Microsoft, and others.

 Leonardo Render utilizes blockchain-based Leonardo’s Data Center Network to connect studios and creative agencies that struggle directly with rendering power to render farms hence cutting out middlemen vendors.
 Using Qbi, any company or person can render content at fast speeds for as low as $0.50 per GPU per Hour.
-It also allows use of the computing power for mining cryptocurrencies.
+It also allows the use of the computing power for mining cryptocurrencies.

 Also, with cloud-based rendering farms, blockchain solutions will certainly be tried as options for cloud-based gaming and cloud-based virtual reality applications that require heavy GPU and computer processing power.
 With blockchain, such apps could for instance leverage cost-effective decentralized storage sharing for video and media streaming.